evalvarez12/Quantum-Dynamics/README.md

-# Quntum Dynamics project by Eduardo Villaseñor and Eoin Horgan
+# Quntum Dynamics project by Eduardo VillaseÃ±or and Eoin Horgan